wrightmat/wrightmat.github.io/obsidian/dnd/characters/Ashana.md

 #npc

-Gender: Female?
+Gender:: Female
-Occupation: Archivist
+Occupation:: Archivist
-Race: Quori
+Race:: Quori

 Ashana, Astra’s patron hashalaq Quori, is an archivist with the Archive of Dreams on Dal Quor.
 She focuses on archival of dreams and nightmares that relate to music.